Kuldeep-2303/AgroTech/README.md

 ### Crop Management

-AgroBrain offers tools and advice for effective crop management to maximize yield and quality.
+AgroTech offers tools and advice for effective crop management to maximize yield and quality.
 This includes information on crop types, planting schedules, and pest management.

 ### Market Analysis